rancher/docs/content/os/v1.x/en/installation/networking/interfaces/_index.md

         apn: xxx
 ```

-If there are any configuration changes, you will only need to restart the `modem-manager` service to apply these changes.
+After any configuration changes, restart the `modem-manager` service to apply these changes.

 ```
 $ sudo system-docker restart modem-manager
 ```

-> **Note:** There are some built-in `udev` rules to allow RancherOS to recognize specific 4G devices.
-There are still some vendors that may be missing and if you need support for these, please file an issue.
+> **Note:** Currently, RancherOS has some built-in  rules in `udev` rules to allow RancherOS to recognize specific 4G devices, but there are additional vendors that may be missing.
+If you need to add these in, please file an issue.